 Color-coded comments are a nice way to help others understand your code, but If you’re writing a long comment, you can also make it more manageable for your teammates to read by automatically breaking it into multiple lines.
 Rewrap will wrap your comments to a set line length so that you no longer have to worry about reorganizing your comment if you add or delete information.

 Keep your fellow contributors sane—no more horizontal scrolling.

 Thanks for reading!
 Are there any tools you use that make collaborating easier for you and your team?

-I write a newsletter called Quick Bytes—what developers need to know, every week.
+I write a newsletter called SRC—what developers need to know, every week.
 No spam or fluff.
 Every email includes the government-mandated unsubscribe link.